Blue Panther: Universal Wrestling Association (1981–1990)

-Guarjardo got Blue Panther booked in Universal Wrestling Association (UWA) and Panther made his debut in their main building, El Toreo de Cuatro Caminos in Naucalpan, in 1981.
-He wrestled on the undercard as a rudo (also referred to as a "heel", those that portray the "bad guys" in wrestling), before getting his first push in 1984 by winning the UWA World Welterweight Championship from veteran worker Matemático.

-Panther also began teaming with Black Man on a regular basis around that time, including a November 20, 1984 Lucha de Apuestas win over Los Sombras de Plata, forcing both members of the team to unmask.
+Guarjardo got Blue Panther booked in the Universal Wrestling Association (UWA), and in 1981, he made his debut in their main venue, the El Toreo de Cuatro Caminos bullfighting arena in Naucalpan.
+After wrestling on the undercard as a rudo (also referred to as a "heel", those that portray the "bad guys" in wrestling), he received his first push in 1984, winning the UWA World Welterweight Championship from veteran worker Matemático.
+Panther also began teaming with Black Man on a regular basis around that time, including a November 20 Lucha de Apuestas win over Los Sombras de Plata, forcing both members of the team to unmask.
 The team later broke up, leading to a prolonged storyline feud between the two, which included Black Man winning the UWA World Welterweight Championship from Blue Panther on February 9, 1986.
-The storyline built to a high-profile Lucha de Apuestas match between the two at UWA's main venue, the El Toreon Cuatro Caminos bullfighting arena.
-After three long falls Blue Panther defeated Black Man, forcing Black Man to unmask and state his real name per lucha libre traditions.
+The storyline built to a high-profile Lucha de Apuestas between the two at the El Toreon Cuatro Caminos.
+After three long falls, Blue Panther defeated Black Man, forcing him to unmask and state his real name, per lucha libre traditions.

-He later defeated Gran Hamada to win his first UWA World Junior Light Heavyweight Championship on November 16, 1986.
-His first reign lasted 190 days and was ended by El Solar on May 25, 1987.
+On November 16, Blue Panther defeated Gran Hamada to win his first UWA World Junior Light Heavyweight Championship.
+His first reign, which lasted 190 days, was ended by El Solar on May 25, 1987.
 He later regained the championship on February 8, 1988.
-In May 1988, Blue Panther won another significant match as he defeated Kendo on a UWA show in Tijuana, Baja California to unmask Kendo.
-On September 18, 1988, Blue Panther's second and final reign as the UWA World Junior Light Heavyweight Champion ended as the UWA bookers decided to have Gran Cochisse win the championship from Blue Panther.
+In May, Blue Panther won another significant match, unmasking Kendo in Tijuana, Baja California.
+On September 18, Blue Panther's second and final reign as the UWA World Junior Light Heavyweight Champion ended as the UWA bookers decided to have Gran Cochisse win the championship from him.

 Consejo Mundial de Lucha Libre (1991–1992)

-In 1991, Panther began working full-time for Empresa Mexicana de Lucha Libre (EMLL), where he began a feud with Atlantis over the NWA World Middleweight Championship.
-Although Blue Panther was unsuccessful in his August title challenge, the feud established him as a top rudo in EMLL.
+In 1991, Panther began working full-time for Empresa Mexicana de Lucha Libre (EMLL) as a top rudo.
+He began a feud with Atlantis over the NWA World Middleweight Championship, but was unsuccessful in his August title challenge.
 (Note: Blue Panther 30 Años (2008) p.
-14 "Empresa Mexicana de Lucha Libre") Later that same year EMLL changed their name to Consejo Mundial de Lucha Libre (CMLL; "World Wrestling Council") and began holding tournaments for CMLL-branded championships.
-Blue Panther was one of sixteen competitors entered in the tournament for the CMLL World Middleweight Championship.
-He defeated Ringo Mendoza in the opening round, El Dandy in the semi-finals and El Satánico in the finals to become the inaugural champion, a sign of CMLL's support of Blue Panther.
+14 "Empresa Mexicana de Lucha Libre") Later that year, EMLL changed their name to Consejo Mundial de Lucha Libre (CMLL; "World Wrestling Council") and held tournaments for CMLL-branded championships.
+Blue Panther was one of sixteen competitors entered in the tournament for the CMLL World Middleweight Championship, defeating Ringo Mendoza in the opening round, El Dandy in the semi-finals and El Satánico in the finals to become the inaugural champion.